 Technical Redundancy.
-Where employment is being terminated by the employer by reasons only of sale or transfer by the employer of the whole or part of the operations, the employee shall have no entitlement to redundancy compensation if the person acquiring the operation or the part being sold or transferred has offered the employee continued employment on the same or no less favourable terms.
+Where employment is being terminated by the employer by reason of sale, transfer, contracting out or change to a contracting arrangement, by the employer of the whole or part of the operations, an employee shall have no entitlement to redundancy compensation if the person acquiring the operation or the contract or the part being sold or transferred has offered the employee continued employment on the same or no less favourable terms.

 Appears in 2 contracts